-These thick, soft and chewy gluten free red velvet chocolate chip cookies have just the right red velvet taste in a portable cookie form—with the preparation ease of a drop cookie.
-Celebrate the season!
+These thick, soft and chewy gluten free red velvet chocolate chip cookies have just the right red velvet taste in a portable cookie formโwith the preparation ease of a drop cookie.

-Why these are the best gluten free red velvet chocolate chip cookies
+The best Valentine's Day cookies?
+My gluten free red velvet chocolate chip cookies!

 There is also something festive about red velvet cookies, or really red velvet desserts of any kind.
 They’re great for holidays like Valentine’s and Christmas since they’re special, but don’t require any extra effort at all.
 Holiday gluten free baking at its easiest!